 This is pretty straightforward.

-What the heck Google?
 How am I supposed to know any of these things, if I’m just starting out?

-Step 1: Calculate a budget
+Step 1: Calculate A Google Ads Budget

-You can do this with fourth grade math, really.
+You can do this with fourth-grade math, really.

 Let’s say you’re selling bricks.
 You need two components to work this out: your profit per sale and your conversion rate.

-If a package with 500 bricks costs $200, and out of those $200, you make a $100 profit on each, the $100 will be your gain per sale.
+If a package of 500 bricks costs $200, and, out of that $200, you make a $100 profit on each package, the $100 will be your profit per sale.